Credit Management policy

 Sales process

 Business development incurs costs and should be well oriented to be effective.
-It is for example against-productive to spend time and money to win an order with an insolvent potential client:
+It is, for example, counterproductive to spend time and money to win an order with an insolvent potential client:

-• The financial position of the buyer intends more to regression or disappearance through a bankruptcy rather than becoming a key player in the market,
+• The financial position of the buyer intends more for regression or disappearance through bankruptcy than for becoming a key player in the market.

-• Win a business with this company will result in payment delays or even unpaid invoices and losses,
+• Winning a business with this company will result in payment delays or even unpaid invoices and losses,

 It is therefore essential to take into account the financial situation of companies before prospecting them.
 Better canvass companies in good financial health and with good potential.